bokeh/bokeh/docs/bokeh/source/docs/dev_guide/documentation.rst

 using the environment file you originally used to create ``bkdev``.

 Some of the examples in the documentation require additional sample data.
-Use this command to automatically download and install the necessary data:
+Use this command to automatically download and install the necessary package:

 .. code-block:: sh

-    bokeh sampledata

-See :ref:`install_sampledata` for alternative instructions on how to download the sample data.
+    pip install bokeh_sampledata

 2. Set environment variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~